R2Northstar/NorthstarWiki/docs/advanced.md

 You'll want to rename the `R2Northstar` folder to whatever you prefer it to be called, such as `R2NorthstarNoMods` if you'd like to have a normal Northstar installation without using additional mods.
 These profiles act entirely independently from the other folders, meaning you can use a mod in a folder without it affecting any others.
 The only downside to this, however, is that they must all be updated independetly when a Northstar update is released.
 You can install any mods that you would like to `YourProfileName/mods`, and they will load when launching it, though, just like core mods, additional mods will all also need to be updated independently.

-In order to create the `.bat` to launch this profile, you'll need to first create a `.txt` file inside of your titanfall2 direcotry, and name it whatever you would like.
+In order to create the `.bat` to launch this profile, you'll need to first create a `.txt` file inside of your Titanfall2 direcotry, and name it whatever you would like.
 Inside of this `.txt` file, you'll want to put in `NorthstarLauncher.exe -profile=PROFILE FOLDER NAME HERE`, replacing all of `PROFILE FOLDER NAME HERE` with the name that you gave the folder you installed your mods to.
 After this, rename the file to `yourFileName.bat`.
 Double clicking or right clicking on the `.bat` file then hitting `open` will launch Northstar with the assigned profile.

 You can set up profiles in an even more advanced way by setting up a way to use Steam to launch multiple different profiles from their newer launch menu that appears when you can launch a game in more ways than one.
 This is also covered [here](installing-northstar/basic-setup.mdbasic-setup#adding-alternate-launch-option-for-steam), and can be set up for profiles by simply adding the `-profile=PROFILE FOLDER NAME HERE` to the arguments of the new option for NorthstarLauncher, as seen below

 ![SteamEdit using Northstar Profiles](images/steamedit-profiles.png)

+### Vanilla Profile

+A simple "vanilla" profile can be created using a `.bat` file, without needing to fully make an additional mods folder.
+You can do this simply by creating a `.txt` file inside of your Titanfall2 directory (you can name it whatever you want), and putting in `NorthstarLauncher.exe -norestrictservercommands -profile=R2Vanilla`.
+After doing this, you'll want to rename it to `yourFileName.bat`.
+This tells the NorthstarLauncher to not restrict server commands, which is what normally disables the Vanilla multiplayer servers on Northstar to lower confusion, and tells it to use the `R2Vanilla` profile, which, as it doesn't normally exist, will launch Northstar with no core mods enabled, allowing you to easily play on Vanilla using Northstar's security fixes.

+Double clicking the `.bat` or right clicking on it and hitting `open` will launch the vanilla profile.

 ## Setting levels using console commands <a href="#set-level" id="set-level"></a>